camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

       ...
     </process-engines>

-Since camunda BPM 7.0 you are able to configure built-in process engine plugins, for more details [see here](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).
+Since camunda BPM 7.0 you can configure built-in process engine plugins, for more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).

 ### Replace the camunda fox webapps with camunda BPM webapps (JBoss)